unraid/docs/docs/unraid-os/manual/vm-management.md

 ### Assigning Graphics Devices

 Unlike other PCI devices, graphics devices can be more difficult to pass through to a VM for control.
-With unRAID 6, we've implemented a number of tweaks to maximize success with graphics pass through for our users.
+With Unraid 6, we've implemented a number of tweaks to maximize success with graphics pass through for our users.
-Here are the currently known limitations associated with GPU pass through on unRAID 6:
+Here are the currently known limitations associated with GPU pass through on Unraid 6:

 - NVIDIA GTX-series GPUs should work fine as of the 600 series or newer, but not all models have been tested.